2026 Chennai Super Kings season: Pre-season

-The 2026 Indian Premier League will be the 19th edition of the Indian Premier League (IPL), a professional Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India.
-The Chennai Super Kings are the joint-most successful franchise (along with Mumbai Indians with five IPL title wins.
-The team finished tenth and last in the previous season.
+The 2026 Indian Premier League was the 19th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league held in India, organised by the Board of Control for Cricket in India (BCCI).
+Chennai Super Kings are the joint-most successful franchise with 5 title wins.
+The team finished in tenth place in the previous season.
+The tournament featured ten teams competing in 74 matches from 28 March to 31 May 2026.
+Chennai played all their home matches at M. A. Chidambaram Stadium.
+Chennai's matches against Gujarat Titans (match 37 and match 66) were switched venues due to the 2026 Gujarat local elections.